Even amid affluence of tech capital, local news struggles

 What they no longer have is a thriving landscape of local daily newspapers.

-Ownership changes and consolidations have left the region known as the East Bay with just a single daily.
+Ownership changes and consolidations have left the region known as the East Bay with just a single daily newspaper.
 The East Bay Times, based in Walnut Creek, attempts to cover a region nearly the size of Delaware with a fraction of the staff of the former dailies.

 The growing number of places across the country with dwindling or no local news options has been associated with mostly rural and lower-income areas, places that have little resilience to counter the trend among readers and advertisers to go online.
 But the East Bay — among the wealthiest and highest educated regions in the country — shows that no place is immune to the struggles of the traditional news industry.